 I’ve always loved to write.
 I have a vivid memory, during an unremarkable working class upbringing, of writing a story about Gwendolyn, Marigold and Ali, and their adventures in and out of a gated city redolent of the mysterious East.
 Gwendolyn had eyes like twin sapphire pools, I recollect.
 The girls got over the wall—which was the whole point.
-Ahem—I might not have strayed too far from that genre, except that now I drop in references to Charlotte Brontë and Bertrand Russell.
-When you hit on something that speaks to the inner you, I guess you can’t escape.
+Now I drop in references to Charlotte Brontë and Bertrand Russell, but when you hit on something that speaks to the inner you, you can’t fully escape.

 I couldn’t stay at Princeton or Castle Gormenghast forever, so I returned to Canada to face the music.
 I taught in Halifax for a bit, then lit out for the Yukon territory, where it’s so cold people drop the minuses when they talk about winter: thus, 35 would be a good day, whereas 42 would be a bit much.
-In the frozen North I tried dogsledding and cross-country skiing but preferred extreme gardening—the things you can grow with 20 hours of sunlight in summer.
+In the frozen North I did a little of it all–dogsledding, trail riding, piloting a small plane, cross-country skiing, the Kluane international bike relay.
+I obviously fell in with the wrong company because, trust me, I’m not even that type.
 I’ve had a few jobs in government along the way.
 When I worked in Toronto, my employer decided I was an Indigenous policy specialist so I worked in that area and certainly learned a lot.
 One fine day at the office, my boss said, you’ve led such an interesting life, Anna.
 I figured I wasn’t long for government after that.

 AFTER THE WINTER is my first published novel.
 Its sequel, THE AU PAIR, was released in October 2017.
-I’m currently writing book 3, APRIL ON PARIS STREET.
+They’ve both been singled out as Critics’ Suggestion books by Kirkus, reserved for the top 10% of books reviewed.
+I’m currently writing book 3, MASQUERADE.
 All three are set in Montreal and the surrounding countryside, although in book 3 private investigator Ashley Smeeton heads for Paris to “rescue” a young woman in distress.
-I don’t know why Quebec isn’t more often a mise en scène for romantic suspense.
+I don’t know why Quebec isn’t more often a mise en scène for domestic suspense.